kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 1. Click **Save**.

-Now non-root URLs will redirect properly to my custom domain.
-Note that CloudFront is **very** aggressive with caching, so since I tested the non-root redirects through the CloudFront before changing the redirect rules, I need to invalidate the current CloudFront cache *(these steps can be skipped if none of the non-root URLs were loaded through CloudFront before the redirect was updated)*:
+Now reloading non-root URLs redirects properly to my custom domain.
+CloudFront is **very** aggressive with caching, so since I tested the non-root redirects through the CloudFront before changing the redirect rules, I also need to invalidate the current CloudFront cache *(these steps can be skipped if the non-root URLs have not been reloaded using the CloudFront URL)*:

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/).
 1. Select the CloudFront distribution I just created, then click **Distribution Settings**.
 1. Click the **Invalidations** tab, then click **Create Invalidation**.
 1. Set **Object Paths** to `*` (all objects) and click **Invalidate**.

-As with any CloudFront change, it will take a bit of time for the invalidation to occur across all of the CloudFront edge locations.
-I can monitor this again by watching the invalidation's **Status** column.
+As with any CloudFront change, it takes a bit of time for the invalidation to occur across all of the CloudFront edge locations.
+I monitor this again by watching the invalidation's **Status** column.

 ## Step 4: Add SSL to CloudFront

-Now I can finally realize my ultimate goal: serving my Ember app over SSL.
-First, I must obtain an SSL certificate from any of a number of Certificate Authorities.
-I typically purchase my production-grade SSL certificates from [DNSimple](https://dnsimple.com) so I can manage them alongside my domain registration and DNS records, but for this side project I'll just use a free SSL certificate from [StartSSL](https://www.startssl.com).
+Now I finally am realizing my ultimate goal: serving my Ember app over SSL.
+First, I obtain an SSL certificate from a Certificate Authority.
+I typically purchase production SSL certificates from [DNSimple](https://dnsimple.com) to manage them alongside my domain registrations and DNS records, but for this side project I'm using a free SSL certificate from [StartSSL](https://www.startssl.com).

 From StartSSL, I get a few different files: